Razat94/learn/SCRUM/readme.md

   plus the plan for delivering them are together referred to as the Sprint Backlog." - Scrum Guide

   	The more the Developers know about their past performance, their upcoming capacity, and their Definition of Done,
 	the more confident they will be in their Sprint forecasts.

 	[REPEAT]
 	After the Development Team forecasts what it can deliver, the Scrum Team defines a Sprint Goal.

-SCRUM Daily Standup
+Scrum Daily Standup
   - At max 15 min standup.
 	The Daily Scrum is an internal meeting for the DEVELOPMENT TEAM!
 			If others are present, the Scrum Master ensures that they do not disrupt the meeting.